Skip to main content

 • music

-Overall, the music in the game is highly praised, with many users describing it as phenomenal and a standout feature that enhances the experience.
-While some mention that the 3D models and other aspects may not have aged well, the soundtrack remains a highlight, contributing to the game's legacy as a masterpiece of its time.
-Voice acting and sound effects also receive positive remarks, further elevating the game's auditory appeal.
+Overall, the music in the game is highly praised, with many users describing it as phenomenal and a standout feature that enhances the overall experience.
+While some aspects of the game may not have aged well, the soundtrack remains a highlight, contributing to its status as a masterpiece of its time.

 • “The music was phenomenal.”